bseverns/VidObjectifier/README.md

 ## Why bother?

-- **Low cost, high grit.** Everything here runs on free tools: SuperCollider, JACK, and a Jetson that you probably already cooked noodles on.
+- **Low cost, high grit.** Everything here runs on free tools, save the Jetson Nano which can be had for ~$225 right now.
+Not my favorite situation, but when life gives you beautiful Jetsons, you make things that run: SuperCollider, JACK, and a Jetson that you probably already cooked noodles on.
 - **Every object gets a personality.** The analyzer measures position, speed, color, even a janky "glitch" metric.
 The renderer maps those numbers to